vtinney/Urban_trends_PM2.5/README.md

 ## HIA code
 * 03.combined.allages.HIA.D.R - parameter contribution analysis for the main analysis at 1km
-* 03.combined.allages.HIA.GBD.2.R - analysis using 10km GBD inputs for all other cause specific mortality
+* 03.combined.allages.HIA.GBD.2.R - analysis using 10km GBD disaggregated to 1km inputs for all other cause specific mortality
 * 03.combined.allages.HIA.GBD.R - analysis using 10km GBD inputs for all other cause specific mortality
 * 03.combined.allages.HIA.HR.R - main analysis for all other cause specific mortality endpoints
 * 03.combined.allages.HIA.HR.uncertainty.R  main analysis for all other cause specific mortality endpoints + uncertainty estimates
 * 03.cvd.stroke.HIA.D.R - parameter contribution analysis for the main analysis at 1km for CVD and stroke endpoints
 * 03.cvd.stroke.HIA.HR.R - main analysis for CVD and stroke specific mortality endpoints at 1km
 * 03.cvd.stroke.HIA.HR.uncertainty.R main analysis for CVD and stroke specific mortality endpoints at 1km + uncertainty
-* 03.cvd.stroke.rb.HIA.GBD.2.R - analysis using 10km GBD inputs for CVD and stroke
+* 03.cvd.stroke.rb.HIA.GBD.2.R - analysis using 10km GBD disaggregated to 1km inputs for CVD and stroke
 * 03.cvd.stroke.rb.HIA.GBD.R - analysis using 10km GBD inputs for CVD and stroke

 ## Merge results